alicemunsal/dohex/DoHex.md

 ### Hexagonal Architecture for Components

 We can develop each component using independent Hexagonal Architecture.
 Each component is encapsulated in its own package and has its own ports, adapters and all the implementation details inside.
-A component can only be called through its own ports.
+Component's functionalities can only be used through its own ports.

 ### Component Communication